Client Consultation

 What to Expect:

-We visit your space — all the rooms or areas you are considering — and walk through them with you together.
-We ask about how you use the space now, what works, what doesn't, and what you'd change if you could change anything.
+We visit your space — all the rooms or areas you are considering — and walk through them with you.
+We ask about how you use or propose to use the space, what works, what doesn't and give suggestions to explore the scope.

 We discuss your aesthetic instincts, even if they feel uncertain or hard to articulate.